Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Competition flow

-Despite these manipulations, the impact on the model was relatively modest, with the model demonstrating robustness to the attack, maintaining a ROC AUC score of approximately $0.69$.
-This suggests that the model was still capable of fairly accurate predictions in the presence of the baseline attack.
+As a baseline, we adopt a simple attack.
+We identify two representative customers with the highest attacked model scores for both classes.
+Then, the last ten transactions from the representative customers are added to sequences for customers from opposite classes to alter the prediction for them.
+Despite this change, the impact on the model was relatively modest, with the model maintaining a high ROC AUC score of $\approx 0.69$.
+This~suggests~that~the~model~gives~fairly~accurate~predictions~in~the~presence~of~the~baseline~attack.